 This list is not exhaustive and many countries around the world also have their own Data Protection laws that may place obligations on UK organisations, dependant on territorial scope.

 The good news is, we do not expect staff and students across the University to read and understand these laws in full!
 The polices, training, advice and guidance we provide you with are designed to navigate the key requirements.

-The information the University processes includes personal data.
-The University must process personal data according to the Data Protection Principles set out in the GDPR and the Data Protection Act 2018.
+The University must process personal data according to the Data Protection Principles set out in the GDPR.
 This requires the University to collect and use data fairly, to store it safely and not to disclose it to any other person unlawfully.
 The requirement for the University to comply with this Act, in protecting the rights and privacy of individuals, imposes certain responsibilities on its staff, students and others that they should fully understand; it also sets out certain rights for them of which they should be aware.

-The University of Reading has developed its Data Protection Policy (PDF-35MB) to ensure that everyone associated with the University understands their rights and responsibilities.
-It has also drawn up a series of detailed requirements and guidelines to help deal with the everyday implications of the policy.
+The University of Reading has developed its Data Protection Policy (PDF-196KB) to ensure that everyone associated with the University understands their rights and responsibilities.
+It has also drawn up a series of detailed guidance to help deal with the most common activities involving personal data..